To Walk the Night: Plot

-Berkeley "Bark" M. Jones is returning from the house of Dr Lister, father of Bark's friend Jerry Lister.
-Jerry has committed suicide.
-Bark explains.
+Berkeley "Bark" M. Jones is returning from the house of Dr Lister, the father of Bark's friend Jerry Lister.
+Jerry has committed suicide, and Bark explains why.

-Two years before, they had returned to university to visit their old professor, LeNormand.
-As they enter his observatory, they see LeNormand burn to death, in a mysterious fire that doesn't burn the chair he is sitting in.
-As they investigate, they meet the beautiful though uncanny Selena, who had married LeNormand just three months earlier.
+Two years earlier, the two men had returned to university to visit Professor LeNormand, who they had known as students.
+As they entered his observatory, they saw LeNormand burning to death in a mysterious fire that doesn't burn the chair he is sitting in.
+As they investigate his death, they meet the beautiful though uncanny Selena, who had married LeNormand just three months earlier.

+Jerry falls in love with Selena, which unsettles Bark.
 Jerry and Selena move to New York, and plan to marry.
 Selena is brilliantly intelligent but ignorant of all art and culture.
 A detective investigating LeNormand's death reveals that just before his marriage, a mentally disabled girl matching Selena's appearance had gone missing.

-Selena and Jerry move to the Southwestern desert.
-Jerry finally deciphers LeNormand's equations, and realises Selena's true nature, an alien who can inhabit human bodies.
-He shoots himself in the head.
+Jerry and Selena move to the Southwestern desert.
+Jerry finally deciphers LeNormand's equations, and realizes Selena's true nature: an alien who can inhabit human bodies.
+Devastated, he shoots himself in the head.

 At Dr Lister's house, Selena arrives.
 She explains that she killed LeNormand by mistake, trying to erase the knowledge from his brain.
-She says she does not need to kill Bark or Dr Lister, because no one will believe them without LeNormand's and Bark's equations.
+She says she does not need to kill Bark or Dr Lister, because no one will believe them without LeNormand's and Bark's equations, which she has destroyed.